Types of Cataract Lenses: Options and Comparisons

 What Are Cataract Lenses?

-Cataract lenses, or intraocular lenses (IOLs), are artificial lenses implanted in the eye during cataract surgery to replace the clouded natural lens.
+Cataract lenses, or intraocular lenses (IOLs), are artificial lenses implanted in the eye during cataract procedures to replace the clouded natural lens.
 These lenses are designed to restore vision and may offer varying levels of focus, depending on the type chosen.

 Cataract lenses are primarily categorised based on their focusing ability: